These beautiful watercolor Christmas cards and envelope liners are a lovely handmade way to celebrate the holidays!

 I can’t take credit for the design of these cards, but I definitely can take credit for painting them!

-I recently took Creativebug’s watercolor holiday card class and was so excited about how much anxiety it took away from trying to tackle a watercolor project as a newbie.
+I took Creativebug’s watercolor holiday card class and was so excited about how much anxiety it took away from trying to tackle a watercolor project as a newbie.

 The course had me whipping out brushstrokes like a pro in no time.